-The things you need to watch out for, is if you have a productive cough that goes on for much longer than a regular chest cold would.
+The things you need to watch out for is if you have a productive cough that goes on for much longer than a regular chest cold would.
 You might have gotten a cold, had a cough, gotten treated for it and the rest of the symptoms have gone away, but you still have that cough over a month later.
-You may have gotten your first exacerbation (COPD flare-up), which in a mild stage case, is just a chronic cough and excessive mucous production.
-If this is the case, you should go get checked out and voice your concerns to your doctor.
-It's usually just treated with a prescribed short acting bronchodilator.
+You may have acquired your first exacerbation (COPD flare-up), which in a mild stage case, is just a chronic cough and excessive mucus production.
+If this is the case, you should get checked out and voice your concerns to your doctor.
+It's usually just treated with a prescribed short-acting bronchodilator.

 Stage II COPD – Moderate

-Your chronic cough would be worse at this stage, and you would be experiencing unusual shortness of breath after doing typing everyday things, such as climbing stairs or while doing something mildly strenuous.
+Your chronic cough would be worse at this stage, and you would be experiencing unusual shortness of breath after doing normal, everyday things, such as climbing stairs or while doing something mildly strenuous.
 This is the stage where it's more likely to be noticed and diagnosed.
-Your doctor might prescribe both long acting and short acting bronchodilators, as well as exercise and pulmonary rehabilitation to stop the advancement of the disease and regain some lung function.
+Your doctor might prescribe both long-acting and short-acting bronchodilators, as well as exercise and pulmonary rehabilitation to stop the advancement of the disease and regain some lung function.

 Stage III COPD – Severe

 You will find yourself becoming very tired, short of breath, and exacerbations are more common.
-You're much more suceptible to complications from the common cold, and getting a flu and pnemonia shot are required.
-You will most likely prescribed bronchodilators, pulmonary rehab, and you might need to start using an oxygen concentrator to make sure you are getting enough oxygen throughout your body.
+You're much more susceptible to complications from the common cold, and getting the flu and pneumonia shot is required.
+You will most likely by prescribed bronchodilators, pulmonary rehab, and you might need to start using an oxygen concentrator to make sure you are getting enough oxygen throughout your body.

 Stage IV COPD – Very Severe